- Join Generation Green

 Generation Green Board

-Nell currently works as an Energy Analyst for Sodexo where she is responsible for the creation of front-line employee and community training programs to ensure that those working, living and learning in their clients’ facilities are aware of their impact and operate within the building with the highest efficiency.
+Nell Fry is an Energy Analyst for Sodexo where she is responsible for the creation of front-line employee and community training programs to ensure that those working, living and learning in their clients’ facilities are aware of their impact and operate within the building with the highest efficiency.
 During her time as Sustainability Coordinator for Georgia Tech Dining Services, Sodexo, Nell was charged with making the GT Campus Dining Program one of the most sustainable in the country.
 She also works to educate the campus about sustainable food through farmers’ markets, educational events and working with students.

-Aliste is an attorney with the Southern Environmental Law Center.
-Prior to joining SELC, Aliste worked with the Tort Litigation and Environmental Practice Group at King & Spalding and served as a law clerk at the White House Council on Environmental Quality in Washington, D.C., where her primary focus was the development of environmental policies and initiatives as well as the interplay between the environment and public health.
+Aliste Harris is an attorney with the Southern Environmental Law Center.
+Prior to joining SELC, Aliste worked with the Tort Litigation and Environmental Practice Group at King & Spalding and served as a law clerk at the White House Council on Environmental Quality in Washington, D.C., where her primary focus was the development of environmental policies and initiatives, as well as the interplay between the environment and public health.
 When she is not working, Aliste enjoys traveling and spending time with friends and family.